hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ---

-<h2 id="about">About Me</h2>
+<h2 id="about">About</h2>

 I have a background in biomedical engineering and scientific software, with experience building software at the interface of instrumentation, automation, and scientific data analysis.

-My work has included software for microscopy, optical tweezers, and hardware-integrated experimental systems where reliability, usability, and maintainability matter in daily operation.
+My work has included software for microscopy, optical tweezers, rehabilitation robotics, and hardware-integrated experimental systems where reliability, usability, and maintainability matter in daily operation.

 I am particularly interested in projects involving: